arjunachari12/UKC-Express-Deploy/ukc-docker/README.md

        - Install Docker Desktop (community edition) v2.1.0.5 or newer.
 Follow the instructions to [install Docker Desktop](https://docs.docker.com/compose/install/).

 1. Download or clone this repository from the [main page](https://github.com/unbound-tech/UKC-Express-Deploy) or click [here](https://github.com/unbound-tech/UKC-Express-Deploy/archive/master.zip).
+1. If you downloaded a compressed (*.zip*) file, uncompress it.
-1. The downloaded repository file should be uncompressed and placed on the device where you will run Docker.
-The download contains a folder called *ukc-docker*.
-You must run the Docker commands from this folder.
+1. The download contains a folder called *ukc-docker*.
+Open a terminal and navigate to the `ukc-docker` folder.

+    **Note: All subsequent commands are run from a terminal from this directory.**
+1. Start Docker.
 1. Check that Docker is running.

     You can check if Docker is running with the command `docker info`.
 If it returns an error, then it is not running.
 Otherwise, it returns status information about the Docker installation.